eliasqueirogavieira/NLP_HateSpeechBR/README.md

 - Ensure you have sufficient GPU resources for training larger models.
 - Adjust batch size based on your GPU memory capacity.
 - For best results with Portuguese text, the BERTimbau model is recommended.

+## Acknowledgements

+We would like to thank the creators and contributors of the OffComBR and HateBR datasets for making their data publicly available for research purposes